 “Lab Tests Online has been designed to help you, as a patient or family caregiver, to better understand the many clinical lab tests that are part of routine care as well as diagnosis and treatment of a broad range of conditions and diseases.
-If you are a medical professional, this site can serve as a quick reference tool or as a resource for keeping up with advances in laboratory science.
-Our Features page describes what you can find on the site and how it can benefit you.
-If you’d like to see what people are saying about the site, visit our special kudos section for user comments and news about the site.
-The site is produced by AACC (the American Association for Clinical Chemistry) and is the result of a collaboration of professional societies representing the laboratory community.”
-(From their About This Site page, 4/4/2014)
+If you are a medical professional, this site can serve as a quick reference tool or as a resource for keeping up with advances in laboratory science.”
+(From their About This Site page, 2/1/2015)

 Your mental health is an important part of your overall health.
 Mental health problems can have a significant impact on your life without care and treatment.
 This site, created by the U.S. Department of Health and Human Services, tries to dispel some of the myths about mental health.
 It also provides vital and clearly written information about mental health issues and how to get help for your mental health concerns.
 The content of this website is from Centers for Disease Control and Prevention, FindYouthInfo.gov, MedlinePlus and National Institutes of Health, National Institute of Mental Health (NIMH), and Substance Abuse and Mental Health Services Administration (SAMHSA).
 The site is also available en español.

 “The mission of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is to conduct and support medical research and research training and to disseminate science-based information on diabetes and other endocrine and metabolic diseases; digestive diseases, nutritional disorders, and obesity; and kidney, urologic, and hematologic diseases, to improve people’s health and quality of life.”
-(From the Mission & Vision page, 4/4/2014) The NIDDK’s website provides health information such as statistics, clinical trials, and featured resources such as links to Health Information Clearinghouses.
-Health information is also available en español.
+(From the Mission & Vision page, 2/1/2015) The NIDDK’s website provides health information for researchers, health acre providers, and consumers such as health statistics, Healthy Moments radio broadcast, and information about current clinical trials and clinical research.
+Health information is also available in Spanish.

 You can use the website without downloading the app, which one first place in the U.S. Surgeon General’s Healthy App Challenge in 2012.
 Foods are given a grade from A to D using an algorithm favoring “minimally processed, nutrient dense foods.”
 Search for a brand name food item to find out how it compares with similar products, see its nutrition facts and ingredients, and share your love for your favorite foods.
 The resource also provides daily tips and nutrition information